The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-The coefficients $R_0$, $R_1$ and $R_2$ are the algebraic curvature tensors of $K_0$, $K_1$ and $K_2$ respectively.
+The coef\/f\/icients $R_0$, $R_1$ and $R_2$ are the algebraic curvature tensors of $K_0$, $K_1$ and $K_2$ respectively.
 We can assume them to be diagonal.
-Since $K_2$ is minus the metric, $K_0$, $K_1$ and $K_2$ are linearly independent if and only if $R_0$ and $R_1$ define two distinct points in the KS-variety.
+Since $K_2$ is minus the metric, $K_0$, $K_1$ and $K_2$ are linearly independent if and only if $R_0$ and $R_1$ def\/ine two distinct points in the KS-variety.

 Choose a basis in which $\hat L$ is diagonal with the eigenvalues $\Lambda_i$ on the diagonal.
 Without loss of generality we can assume that $\hat L$ is trace free.
-Motivated by \eqref{eq:iso:diagonal}, we can thus parametrise $\hat L$ by a vector $n\in\R^3$ as
+Motivated by \eqref{eq:iso:diagonal}, we can thus parametrise~$\hat L$ by a vector $n\in{\mathbb R}^3$ as

 Then $\hat L$ has a triple eigenvalue if and only if $\lvert n_1\rvert=\lvert n_2\rvert=\lvert n_3\rvert$.
-This condition is equivalent to the condition that the KS-matrices $\nu(n)$ and $\iota(n)$ in \eqref{eq:embeddings} are proportional, i.\,e.\ define the same point in the KS-variety.
-Our proof will therefore be finished if we show that $R_0$ and $R_1$ define the points $\nu(n)$ respectively $\iota(n)$ in the KS-variety.
+This condition is equivalent to the condition that the KS-matrices $\nu(n)$ and $\iota(n)$ in~\eqref{eq:embeddings} are proportional, i.e.\ def\/ine the same point in the KS-variety.
+Our proof will therefore be f\/inished if we show that $R_0$ and $R_1$ def\/ine the points $\nu(n)$ respectively $\iota(n)$ in the KS-variety.